openstack/storlets/doc/source/deployer_installation.rst

     - "keystone_endpoint_host": The host where keystone is installed.
 The value of this entry is an Ansible variable, which is specified in 'install/storlets/deploy/installation_vars.yml'
-    - "keystone_admin_url": The Keystone administration url.
-This entry makes use of the keystone endpoint host defined above.
     - "keystone_public_url": The Keystone public url.
 This entry makes use of the keystone endpoint host defined above.
-    - "keystone_admin_token": The token with which keystone admin cli can be executed.
+    - "keystone_admin_user": The Keystone administration user
     - "keystone_admin_password": Currently not used.
 Serves for future alternative to the token.

   - Swift related variables: